Staying safe on online dating sites

 At some point you need to make a judgement call about the person you’re talking to.
 All we’re saying is that you need to exercise a little bit of common sense.

 15. Or … Just use Stitch

 Of course, I can’t end the article without mentioning what we think is the BEST way to stay safe on an online dating site: just join Stitch.
-No other site takes such care to ensure its members are who they say they are: all Stitch profiles go through multiple levels of verification check, with the highest form of trust involving a government-issued ID.
+No other site takes such care to ensure its members are who they say they are: all Stitch profiles go through multiple levels of verification check, to ensure our membership consists only of real, verified, individuals.
 On top of this, the community aspect of Stitch allows us to check on our members’ behavior in ways that no other site can do.

 Unfortunately if you’re under 50 you’ll need to wait a few years before you can join: Stitch is only available to people over 50!